Combining contextuality and causality: a game semantics approach: The sheaf property for the strategy presheaf

 \section{The sheaf property for the strategy presheaf}

 The strategy presheaf $\Gamma$ plays the role in our causal theory of the event sheaf $\Event$ in \cite{abramsky2011sheaf}.
 The sheaf property of $\Event$ has some conceptual significance since it shows that for deterministic models local consistency implies global consistency.
 It is only when we introduce distributions, whether probabilistic or possibilistic, that the sheaf property fails and contextuality arises.
 This raises the question of whether $\Gamma$ is also a sheaf.
-We now show one half of the sheaf property, namely that gluing is always possible.
-So, the fact that local consistency implies global consistency for deterministic models carries over to the causal theory.

 Let $\{ U_i \}_{i \in I}$ be a family of subsets of $X$ covering $U = \bigcup_{i \in I} U_i$.
 Suppose we are given a compatible family $\{ \sigma_i \}_{i \in I}$, with $\sg_i \in \Gamma(U_i)$ and $\sg_i |_{U_i \cap U_j} = \sg_j |_{U_i \cap U_j}$ for all $i, j \in I$.
 The sheaf property requires that there exist a unique strategy $\sg \in \Gamma(U)$ such that $\sg |_{U_i} = \sg_i$ for all $i \in I$.